NAMOur WorkProgramsCulture of Health ProgramCommunity-Driven Health Equity Action Plans

 • Pilot community plans and websites, serving as detailed examples for others to advance health equity in their communities

-Our Lessons Learned page includes additional information about these elements, as well as details about the NAM’s role as a facilitator during the pilot project.
+Our Lessons Learned includes additional information about these elements, as well as details about the NAM’s role as a facilitator during the pilot project.

 Background of the Model